moto-timo/yocto-docs/documentation/dev-manual/new-recipe.rst

    To enable a service using systemd, your recipe needs to inherit the :ref:`ref-classes-systemd` class.
-See the ``systemd.bbclass`` file located in your :term:`Source Directory` section for more information.
+See the ``systemd.bbclass`` file located in :term:`OpenEmbedded-Core (OE-Core)` section for more information.

 Packaging
 =========